milvus-io/milvus-sdk-cpp/DEVELOPMENT.md

 ## Try the examples
 Once the `make test` is done, you will see some executable examples under the path `./cmake_build/examples`.
+- `./cmake_build/examples/sdk_array`: example to show the usage of Array field.
+- `./cmake_build/examples/sdk_db`: example to show the usage of databases.
+- `./cmake_build/examples/sdk_dml`: example to show the usage of dml interfaces.
 - `./cmake_build/examples/sdk_general`: a general example to show the basic usage.
-- `./cmake_build/examples/sdk_array`: example to show the usage of Array field.
+- `./cmake_build/examples/sdk_hybrid_search`: example to show the usage of hybrid search interface.
 - `./cmake_build/examples/sdk_json`: example to show the usage of JSON field.
-- `./cmake_build/examples/sdk_fp16`: example to show the usage of Float16Vector/BFloat16Vector field.
 - `./cmake_build/examples/sdk_vector_binary`: example to show the usage of BinaryVector field.
+- `./cmake_build/examples/sdk_vector_fp16`: example to show the usage of Float16Vector/BFloat16Vector field.
 - `./cmake_build/examples/sdk_vector_sparse`: example to show the usage of SparseVector field.
-- `./cmake_build/examples/sdk_db`: example to show the usage of databases.
-- `./cmake_build/examples/sdk_dml`: example to show the usage of dml interfaces.
-- `./cmake_build/examples/sdk_hybrid_search`: example to show the usage of hybrid search interface.

 ## Run code coverage